nx-jackal/hash-app/README.md

     `curl -X GET http://localhost:5000/random_hash`

 App can make use of a redis server if present.
-Set the following environment variables to enable it:
+Set the follwing environment variables to enable it:
     `REDIS_ENABLED=True`
     `REDIS_SERVER=host/ip`